Data-Strata/medicaid_claims_analytics/docs/09_powerbi_dashboard.md

 ---

-## 📘 12.2 Page 2 — Provider Integrity Scorecard (peer comparison)
+## 📘 13.2 Page 2 — Provider Integrity Scorecard (peer comparison)
 **Purpose**
 Provide a fast, searchable, benchmarking‑oriented view of Medicaid providers using enriched attributes from PROVIDER_DIM and percentile‑based risk scoring from PROVIDER_ROLE_PERCENTILE.
 This page enables users to quickly evaluate a provider’s behavior relative to peers in the same role (Billing or Servicing), without requiring drillthrough navigation.
 Unlike the drillthrough page, this Scorecard focuses on provider‑level integrity indicators It evaluates provider behavior relative to all other providers in the same role (Billing or Servicing).

-This page highlights your provider‑level enrichment, risk scoring, and integrity analytics.
+This page highlights provider‑level enrichment, risk scoring, and integrity analytics.
 ⭐ Why This Page Exists (and Why It’s Different From Drillthrough)

 ✔ Provider Integrity Scorecard (Page 2)